-- 6 months extreme irritability or unresponsive to caregivers - 12 months does not seek comfort when upset, hard to console, stiffens - 18 months child shows few emotions, no fear to stranger, does not seem to enjoy making caregiver laugh

-- 24 months kicks, bites, screams for not reason, does not show affection, likes, dislikes - 36 months may show no signs of empathy, not greet familiar people, and have continued aggression
+- 6 months extreme irritability or unresponsive to caregivers. - 12 months does not seek comfort when upset, hard to console, stiffens. - 18 months child shows few emotions, no fear of strangers, does not seem to enjoy making caregiver laugh. - 24 months kicks, bites, screams for no reason, does not show affection, likes or dislikes. - 36 months may show no signs of empathy, does not greet familiar people, and have continued aggression.